DannyCooper/Theme-Review-Snippets/readme.md

 #### '''Empty Files and Folders

 Files are empty or contain only commented out code should be removed as they provide no value to the user.

+#### '''Open Graph Meta Tags (Facebook, Twitter, etc.)

+This is considered plugin-territory and should not be included within a theme.
+There are a lot of popular plugins that output this data.